Arnold Bronckorst: James VI sits for a portrait at Stirling Castle

 Sittings for the King's picture by the "Flemish painter", probably Arnold, at Stirling Castle during the difficult political circumstances in 1579 were mentioned in letters sent to George Bowes in England, the brother of the diplomat Robert Bowes, by Archibald Douglas or John Colville.
 The letters were signed with a cipher "4°".
 The originals of these letters were formerly held in the archives of Streatlam Castle.

 The portrait, a "portratur", was destined for Robert Bowes to give to Queen Elizabeth.
 The writer of the letter, Colville or Douglas, supervised the painter and the sittings, and sent the picture to England in June;

 The Flemish painter is in Stirling, in working of the King's portraiture, but expelled forth of the place at the beginnings of thir (these) troubles.
 I am presently travelling (working) to obtain him license to see the King's presence thrice in the day, till the end of his work; quhilk (which) will be no sooner perfected nor nine days, after the obtaining of this license ...

-the king our sovereign's portraiture, according to his proportion in all parts, which has been so long in making, and so difficult in getting, that I have been almost wearied therwith.
+the king our sovereign's portraiture, according to his proportion in all parts, which has been so long in making, and so difficult in getting, that I have been almost wearied therewith.

 A son of George Bowes, also called George, was later sent into Scotland as a mineral prospector at Wanlockhead in 1603 with Sir Bevis Bulmer, which may relate to Stephen Atkinson's gold-mining story.
 By September 1580, Arnold had completed a half and full length of the king and a portrait of George Buchanan for £64.